v0i4/fizzbuzz/README.md

 # The Fizzbuzz Problem

-An elixir solution for a classic test: http://wiki.c2.com/?FizzBuzzTest *with no conditional logic
+An elixir solution(with no conditional logic) for a classic test: http://wiki.c2.com/?FizzBuzzTest

 "Write a function that takes three arguments.
 If the first two are zero, return “FizzBuzz.”
 If the first is zero, return “Fizz.”
 If the second is zero,